 Adventure Park at Sandy Spring

 If you really want to immerse in the season, then get right up in the tree tops amid the changing leaves at the Adventure Park at Sandy Spring.
 Five acres of lofty trees are outfitted with 13 ropes courses that contain no less than 250 challenges, everything from walking across narrow planks to crawling through tunnels to zip lining — all from tree to tree and up to 65 feet in the air.
 The brilliant colors and cool, crisp conditions are sure to add some extra exhilaration to your adventure!
 KFDC Tip: They offer $39 last call tickets for two hours of evening climbing starting at 5pm.
 When the sun goes down, lights come on, and the park glows!

 Every season brings something amazing to the gardens at Dumbarton Oaks.
 A cool peacefulness in winter, a colorful array of flowers in spring, lush green landscapes and roses in summer, and brilliant swaths of foliage in the fall.
 Tucked away in a relatively non-bustling area of Georgetown, it’s kind of like DC’s own secret garden.
-And strolling through the many sections, discovering delightful little surprises on the way, always feels magical.
+And strolling through the many sections, discovering delightful little surprises on the way, feels magical any time of the year.
 KFDC Tips: 1) The park doesn’t open until 2pm, but you can take kids to play at Montrose Park next door while you wait for it to open.
 2) Starting in mid-November (thru mid-March) admission to the garden grounds are free!

 Dumbarton Oaks Gardens are located at 1703 32nd Street NW in Georgetown, DC.
 Admission is $7 .